 For PPO plans, no single family member will be subject to a deductible or out-of-pocket maximum greater than the "employee only" amount.
-Once two or more family members (depending on premium level) have met the total deductible and/or out-of-pocket maximum, it will be met by all covered family members more than the MAC, member pays the copay or coinsurance PLUS the difference between MAC and actual charge, unless otherwise specified by state or federal law.
+Once two or more family members (depending on premium level) have met the total deductible and/or out-of-pocket maximum, it will be met by all covered family members.
+Subject to maximum allowable charge.
+The MAC is the most a plan will pay for a covered service.
+For non-emergent care from an out-of-network provider who charges more than the MAC, member pays the copay or coinsurance PLUS the difference between MAC and actual charge, unless otherwise specified by state or federal law.